modenaxe/msk-STAPLE/README.md

 - [Acknowledgements](#acknowledgements)

 ## What is STAPLE?
-STAPLE, acronym for _Shared Tools for Automatic Personalised Lower Extremity modelling_, is a MATLAB toolbox that aims to enable researchers in the biomechanical field to create models of the lower extremity from subject-specific bone geometries with minimum effort in negligible processing time, ideally just running a script where few settings are specified.
+**STAPLE**, acronym for _Shared Tools for Automatic Personalised Lower Extremity modelling_, is a MATLAB toolbox that enables researchers in the biomechanical field to create models of the lower extremity from subject-specific bone geometries with minimum effort in negligible processing time.
+In most cases, that can be done just changing the input data in one of the provided workflow and running a MATLAB script.

 STAPLE requires three-dimensional bone geometries as an input.
 These geometries are normally surface models segmented from medical images like magnetic resonance imaging (MRI) or computed tomography (CT) scans.
-STAPLE performs morphological analyses on the bone geometries and defines reference systems used to create models of entire legs or few joints, depending on the available data or the research intent.
+STAPLE performs morphological analyses on the provided bone geometries and defines reference systems used to create models of entire legs or few joints, depending on the available data or the research intent.
 Currently the toolbox creates kinematic and kinetic skeletal models but will soon be extended with complete musculoskeletal capabilities.

 The STAPLE toolbox and some of its applications are described in [the following preprint](https://doi.org/10.1101/2020.06.23.162727):
 ```bibtex